 All tuition and fees are due and payable the end of the third week of class each term.
-After the completion of the third week of class, if tuition has not been paid or if arrangements for payment have not been made with the Accounting Office, a \$150 (US dollars) late fee will be assessed and registration for that trimester will be canceled.
-To be reinstated, the student must pay tuition and fees in full or make payment arrangements with the Accounting Office.
+After the completion of the third week of class, if tuition has not been paid or if arrangements for payment have not been made with the Accounting Office, a \$150 late fee will be assessed and registration for that trimester will be canceled.
+All university tuition and fees are listed in US dollars and must be paid in US dollars.
+Payments received for students from International Lenders will be accepted in International funds and the foreign exchange rate on the date of deposit will be applied to the student's account.